m44rtn/vireo/README.md

 The kernel is MIT licensed.

 ## Goals of Vireo-II
-One of the goals of Vireo-II is to support older ports such as Serial and Parallel.
+One of the goals of Vireo-II is to support older ports such as serial and parallel.
 Another goal is to have a flexible OS that can run on most older 32-bit systems (i686+) while also not being a memory hungry pacman.

 ## Building

 ### Tools needed
-To build the Vireo-II kernel you will at least need GNU make, gcc-i686 (cross compiler), NASM,grub-pc and xorriso.
+To build the Vireo-II kernel you will at least need GNU make, gcc-i686 (cross compiler), NASM, grub-pc and xorriso.
 Optional tools or programs are Virtualbox (for testing), [Xenops](https://github.com/m44rtn/xenops) (version keeping) and GNU ld-i686 (cross, for debugging using a .map file).

 ### Makefile commands
 - To build the kernel and create a .iso file simply run `make` with no arguments